Sum of Measures 1—5 (Total Package)

 No amount/estimate: April 2020, The proposed fiscal and economic response package includes provision of a 3-month grace period to be applied for all loan payments.

 |04 - Equity support info_outline|

-No amount/estimate: (i) April, The package includes expenditure to cover immediate medical response (See Measure 5: Government support to income/revenue).
+No amount/estimate: (i) April 2020, The package includes expenditure to cover immediate medical response (See Measure 5: Government support to income/revenue).
 The government has been stepping up its efforts to increase the level of preparedness and prevention.
-Temporary quarantine facilities have been established in key areas; (ii) June 30, The health sector continues to be a priority sector for the government in light of the COVID19 pandemic.
+Temporary quarantine facilities have been established in key areas; (ii) 30 June 2020, The health sector continues to be a priority sector for the government in light of the COVID-19 pandemic.
 The package finances construction and upgrade of rural hospitals.

 |06 - Budget reallocation info_outline||WST539,084||USD200,000||